skatejs/template-html/readme.md

 </body>
 ```

-Notice how the when you appended the content, it didn't actually put it as a first child to the `body`, it actually moved it into the correct content area in the correct spot.
+Notice how the when you appended the content, it didn't actually append it to the `body`, it actually appended it to the content area that was selecting paragraphs.

 You could have achieved the same thing doing: